 - Scientific equipment(s) and other infrastructure of durable value

 - Research funds, including consumables, direct costs of infrastructure use, computing time and data access, publication costs, and justified expenses of third parties (subcontracting)

 - A living allowance may be approved if there is a written official confirmation from the host institution in Africa that a living allowance for secondment at EPFL cannot be covered by the host institution

 - No overheads are allowed for this program; instead, an amount of maximum CHF 20’000 per year can be dedicated to a defined project aimed at the betterment of the Junior Faculty grantee’s host institution

-Shortlisted applicants who are successfully matched with an EPFL professor will be notified by beginning of June 2020 and invited to submit a full proposal for Stage 2.
+Shortlisted applicants who are successfully matched with an EPFL professor will be notified by July 2020 and invited to submit a full proposal for Stage 2.

-Final decisions will be announced by the end of October 2020.
+Final decisions will be announced by November 2020.